-Part I [To be filled-in by the PWEC]

-Name of the student : Register No.:

-Programme: M.Tech./M.C.A./M.Sc/M.B.A

-Specialization:

-Name of Project Guide(s):

-Title of Major Project :

-Date of open seminar & viva-voce examination:

-Decision of PWEC: (1) Project Report is acceptable and the letter grade is (2) Project Report has to be resubmitted.
+Dean (A)] Part I [To be filled-in by the PWEC] Name of the student: Register No.: Programme : M.Tech./M.C.A./M.Sc/M.B.ASpecialization: Name of Project Guide(s): Title of Major Project: Date of open seminar & viva-voce examination: Decision of PWEC: (1) Project Report is acceptable and the letter grade is (2) Project Report has to be resubmitted.
 (3) Project Report is not acceptable and the letter grade is "FF".
-(If the Report is not acceptable or if resubmission is required, specific reasons must be furnished by the PWEC, separately)

-Names & Signatures of PWEC chairperson & all the e Members:
+(If the Report is not acceptable or if resubmission is required, specific reasons must be furnished by the PWEC, separately) Names & Signatures of PWEC chairperson & all the Members: Name Signature 1.
+2. 3.
+Date: Part II [To be filled-in by the DPGC] The Project Work Evaluation Report by the PWEC is being forwarded to the Exam.
+Section.
+Secretary-DPGC Chairman-DPGC (Name & Signature, with Date) (Name & Signature, Date & Seal)

-Name Signature

-1.

-2.

-3.

-Date:

-Part II [To be filled-in by the I The Project Work Evaluation Report by the PWEC Section. -

-Secretary-DPGC (Name & Signature, with Date) Chairman-DPGC (Name & Signature, Date & Seal)